Tochak Waegu

-Tochak waegu or To-wae for short, is a South Korean political insult primarily used by South Korean leftists against South Korean conservatives perceived to be pro-Japanese.
+Tochak waegu, or To-wae for short, is a South Korean political insult primarily used by South Korean leftists against South Korean conservatives perceived to be pro-Japanese.
 Tochak waegu is similar to the terms maegukno and minjok banyeokja.

 Political position

 In South Korea, liberals and leftists tend to be more anti-Japanese than conservatives.
 The term Tochak Waegu is commonly used to criticize South Korean conservatives for their relatively favorable foreign policy towards Japan.
-It is also used as a derogatory term for those who sympathize with the Japanese right or are perceived as too lenient toward Japan, even if they themselves hold anti-Japanese views.
-As a result, Tochak Waegu are considered race traitors.
+It is also used as a derogatory term for those who sympathize with the Japanese right or are perceived as too lenient toward Japan.
+As a result, Tochak Waegu are considered ethnic traitors.

 Some South Korean scholars argue that defending the policies of the Empire of Japan or promoting historically revisionist views of Imperial Japan should be criminalized.
 According to them, such measures would have the same legitimacy as the criminalization of Neo-Nazism and Holocaust denial in European countries.
 However, no such legislation has been introduced in South Korea to avoid restricting freedom of speech.

 In South Korean politics, liberals and leftists tend to characterize conservatives as "pro-Japan," while conservatives often label liberals and leftists as "pro-Pyongyang" (or Jongbuk).
 Given South Korea’s history under Japanese colonial rule, being "pro-Japan" is often associated with "fascism" or the far right, while being "pro-Pyongyang" is linked to ppalgaengi or the far left.
 As a result, South Korean politicians, particularly liberals, equate Tochak Waegu with the far right.